joshgrant/Center/README.md

 ## Introduction

-> One should avoid complexities of control and concentrate on organizing the data to reflect the real structure of the world being modeled, SICP 2nd Edition

 The idea for Center started out as dual efforts: to make an awesome productivity app and to understand how our brains work.
 After all, an awesome productivity app should feel like a natural extension of our brain.
 So, I started doing research on different tools that could work.
 Here are some (not all) that I tried:
 * Every to-do app I could find (OmniFocus, Reminders, Wunderlist, etc...)
 * MindNode